 This reputation cultivation strategy relates to a field of scientific research called Sentiment Analysis.
-There has been intensive research into sentiment analysis (here’s an example, Building a Sentiment Summarizer for Local Service Reviews), so although this is speculative and not a confirmed ranking signal, it may be useful to operate as if reputation is an algorithmic signal because doing so may still make sense for the purpose of encouraging conversions and building goodwill, both of which leads to more sales.
+There has been intensive research into sentiment analysis (here’s an example, Building a Sentiment Summarizer for Local Service Reviews PDF), so although this is speculative and not a confirmed ranking signal, it may be useful to operate as if reputation is an algorithmic signal because doing so may still make sense for the purpose of encouraging conversions and building goodwill, both of which leads to more sales.
 So it’s good to consider incorporating review and award cultivation into your online strategy.

-It’s not enough to be the best.
+It’s not always enough to be the best.
 You must prove it to your site visitors; awards and reviews are a signal of quality to site visitors.

 3. User Experience Search Marketing